FAIRmat-NFDI/pynxtools-xrd/README.md

 --output <output-file location>.nxs
 ```

-An example file can be found here in GitLab in [nomad-remote-tools-hub](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-remote-tools-hub/-/tree/develop/docker/xrd) feel free to vist and try out the reader.
+An example file can be found here in GitLab in [nomad-remote-tools-hub](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-remote-tools-hub/-/tree/develop/docker/xrd) feel free to visit and try out the reader.

 # Contributing